-An investment committee ("Investment Committee") will be appointed by the Board to develop and execute investment strategy for the Authority's Investment Funds, as explained in more detail below.
+An investment committee ("Investment Committee") will be appointed by the Board to develop and execute investment strategy for the Authority's Investment Funds.
 The Investment Committee may consult with a qualified investment advisor/manager in the course of fulfilling its responsibilities.